The 2016 Dice Hate Me Holiday Gift Guide

-So stoke the fire, grab some hot cocoa, and start your holiday shopping list with these great games.
-May all your rolls be sixes and your resource cubes plentiful.
+So relax, pour yourself some cocoa or a glass or three of eggnog, and allow me to help you out with your shopping lists, Dear Readers.
+May all your rolls be sixes and your resource cubes be plentiful.
 Happy Holidays and Happy Gaming!

-Black Fleet is a game for 3-4 battlin’ buccaneers from Sebastian Bleasdale.
-It retails for about $60 and you can buy it online here or at your Favorite Local Game Store.
+Quadropolis is a game for 2-4 budding civil planners from Francois Gandon.
+It retails for about $35-$40 and you can buy it online here or at your Favorite Local Game Store.

 Best Game with Dice for Players Who Hate Dice